-English Language Arts (K-5)
+English Language Arts

-The Cranbury School District utilizes the Teachers College Reading and Writing (TCRWP) Units of Study curriculum serves as the one of the core aspects of the 3-5 reading/writing program.
-We believe in a balanced literacy approach and provide for a complete immersion in the workshop pedagogy to produce “joyful engagement with literacy” for our students.
+The Teachers College Reading and Writing (TCRWP) Units of Study curriculum serves as the one of the core aspects of the 3-5 reading/writing program.
+We believe that workshop pedagogy produces “joyful engagement with literacy” for our students.
 Reading Writing workshop instructional methods are founded on the principles of student agency and independent choice.
-One of the most recognizable features of any workshop classroom is the emphasis on providing long stretches of independent reading and writing time to children while teaching skills and strategies to support fiction and nonfiction comprehension.
+One of the most recognizable features of any workshop classroom is the emphasis on providing sustained stretches of independent reading and writing time to children while teaching skills and strategies to support fiction and nonfiction comprehension.
 A workshop classroom also seeks to build discerning readers and writers, as well as “expert, critical thinkers.”
 In addition, students in grades 2-4 spend part of the literacy block engaged in focused word study activities through the Words Their Way (Pearson) program elements.

 The Value of Productive Struggle: learn more about how to step back in order to accelerate your child's development

-K-5 TCRWP Units of Study Curriculum Maps
+K-5 Units of Study Curriculum Maps